jaspector

 A Zoning Permit is required for the construction, placement, or substantial alteration of any building or structure in unincorporated Jefferson County subject to the zoning regulations.
 A Conditional Use Permit is required for uses conditionally allowed in each zoning district.

-Typical processing time is Processing time not publicly stated; contact (402) 729-3602 for current timeline..
+Building permit processing times in unincorporated Jefferson County, NE typically run Processing time not publicly stated; contact (402) 729-3602 for current timeline..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Jefferson County, NE.
 The following work is generally exempt: Buildings used for agricultural purposes on a farmstead of 20 or more acres that produces $1,000 or more of farm products per year (Neb.
 Rev. Stat. § 23-114.03).
 Note: This exemption does not apply to electrical, septic, or stormwater permits, and does not apply within incorporated city or village limits..
 Note: Exempt from zoning permit does not mean exempt from electrical permits, septic registration, stormwater permits, or other state/county requirements.
 The agricultural exemption requires genuine qualification (20+ acre farmstead producing $1,000+ in farm products annually).
 Clients should retain documentation supporting the exemption.
 Confirm all applicable requirements with the Zoning Administrator at (402) 729-3602 before proceeding.
+When in doubt, confirm with the local building department before starting work.